Please click on each photo below to enlarge and view the text that goes with it

 With Grandsons Colton and Brett in California in 2012.
 All three of my adult children grew up in California.
 The oldest left for Wyoming but the middle and youngest reside in the state of their birth.

 Helmut at ten, two years after the death of our mother.
-On the right he shows off his high school graduation gown in our home in Santa Clara.

 On a beach in California when we were young.
 Annfried, who appears in my story "Into the World," visits from Germany with her husband.